Homer Badman

 "Homer Badman" is the ninth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox Network in the United States on November 27, 1994.
+It originally aired on Fox in the United States on November 27, 1994.
 In the episode, Homer is falsely accused of sexual harassment and must clear his name.
 Dennis Franz guest stars as himself portraying Homer in a TV movie.

 The episode was written by Greg Daniels and directed by Jeffrey Lynch.

 Plot

-Homer and Marge hire Ashley Grant, a feminist graduate student, to babysit Bart, Lisa and Maggie while they attend a candy convention.
-Homer outfits Marge with an oversized trench coat, hoping to smuggle out as much candy as possible, including a rare gummy Venus de Milo.
-When caught stealing the gummy Venus, Homer makes a makeshift bomb with Pop Rocks and soda to blow up the convention center as he and Marge escape.
+Homer gets tickets for a candy convention and decides to take Marge with him.
+Marge hires Ashley Grant, a feminist graduate student, to babysit Bart, Lisa and Maggie.
+Homer outfits Marge with an oversized trench coat, hoping to smuggle out as much candy as possible.
+At the candy convention, Homer attempts to steal a rare gummy shaped like the Venus de Milo.
+When he is caught stealing the gummy, Homer makes a makeshift bomb with Pop Rocks and soda to provide cover while he and Marge escape.

-That night, Homer frantically searches for the lost gummy Venus until Marge reminds him to drive Ashley home.
-When she exits Homer's car, he sees the gummy Venus stuck to the seat of her pants.
-As Homer grabs the candy, Ashley turns around to see him drooling at it.
-Mistaking this for a sexual advance, she runs off screaming as Homer eats the candy.
+That night, Homer loses the gummy Venus and frantically searches for it until Marge reminds him to drive Ashley home.
+As she exits Homer's car, he sees the gummy Venus stuck to the seat of her pants.
+Mesmerized, Homer grabs the gummy, and Ashley turns around to see him drooling at it.
+Mistaking this for a sexual advance, Ashley runs off screaming.

-The next morning, an angry mob of college students marches onto the Simpsons' lawn and claims that Homer sexually harassed Ashley.
-They refuse to believe Homer's explanation and stalk him.
-The tabloid news show Rock Bottom airs an interview with Homer that is selectively (and poorly) edited and presented out of context to make him look like a pervert.
+The next morning, an angry mob of college students marches onto the Simpsons' lawn, believing Homer sexually harassed Ashley.
+Homer explains he was only trying to take the gummy Venus from Ashley's pants, but the students do not believe him.
+The tabloid news show Rock Bottom airs an interview with Homer that is selectively (and poorly) edited and presented out of context to make him look like a crazed pervert.
 The resulting media circus monitors the Simpsons' home and movements around the clock.
-Homer's reputation is tarnished further after Dennis Franz portrays him as an unrepentant sexual predator in a made-for-television film.
+Homer's reputation is tarnished further after Dennis Franz portrays him as an unrepentant sexual predator in the television film Homer S: Portrait of an Ass-Grabber.

-Lisa and Marge suggest that Homer videotape his side of the story for a public-access cable TV channel, but since it airs during a graveyard timeslot, few viewers see it and it only succeeds in angering an old-time bicyclist.
-Groundskeeper Willie, who enjoys shooting and watching amateur videos, views Homer's tape.
+Lisa and Marge suggest that Homer videotape his side of the story for a public-access cable TV channel, but since it airs during a graveyard timeslot, few viewers see it and it only succeeds in angering a penny-farthing enthusiast.
+Groundskeeper Willie, who enjoys shooting and watching amateur videos, sees Homer's tape.
 He shows the Simpsons his videotape of what really happened the night Homer drove Ashley home.
-After watching it, Ashley and the media apologize for labeling Homer a monster.
-Homer promises the television to “never fight again” and goes on to lambast Willie, whose videotaping exploits make him the target of the next media frenzy.
+After watching it, Ashley apologizes for causing the media circus, and the media agrees to stop portraying Homer as a pervert.
+Homer lambasts Willie, whose videotaping exploits make him the target of the next media frenzy.
+Marge asks Homer "hasn't this experience taught you that you can't believe everything you hear?"
+Homer responds "Marge, my dear, I haven't learned a thing."